CS is an extremely busy indoor gardener, who likes exotic plants that thrive on willful neglect (and aren't covered in spines).

-My recommendation: start with cape sundew and any variety of pitcher plant.
+My recommendation: start with cape sundew (lots of detail and sundew love HERE) and any variety of pitcher plant.
 They look cool, keep your house free of flying insects, and take no more than a passing dump of water into a dish when it gets low.

 If you insist on making things more complicated, Nepenthes are happiest in a hanging basket with excellent drainage, and you can basically treat them like an orchid.
 A good, heavy watering once every other week is plenty.

 Fertilizer Is the Enemy

 They will feed themselves, so don't even think about giving them "plant food".
 They're too easy to burn, and they don't want/need it.
 If you absolutely must, buy some dried mealworms, and toss one into a pitcher every month or so.
 Or leave a banana peel in a cup near your sundew for a week.
 They'll do the rest.